-Outdoor City Fun
+Outdoor Fun Downtown

 Each year on the Friday evening after Thanksgiving, someone flips the switch to light up millions of twinkling lights across the city, from Denver Union Station to the City and County Building.
 The buildings stay lit until the end of December.

-The first weekend in December features the annual 9News Parade of Lights.
+• The first weekend in December features the annual 9News Parade of Lights.
 This free, local favorite features marching bands, giant balloons, majestic floats and lots more lights.

 Tip: For a VIP experience, consider purchasing grandstand tickets, which place you in front of the illuminated City & County Building.

-Other Outdoor Fun
+Outdoor Fun Around Town

 This event runs all through December with a special preview weekend just after Thanksgiving.
 Last year, my 2YO granddaughter played hide-and-seek among the lights on the O’Fallon Perennial Walk; super cute and fun!

-On New Years Eve, the Zoo offers a special early midnight countdown for parents with small kids.
+• On New Years Eve, the Zoo offers a special early midnight countdown for parents with small kids.
 Enjoy the lights, ring in the New Year and be home by 10:00.

 Tip: Tickets are less expensive in the first half of December, when the zoo is also less crowded.
 After December 15 both prices and crowds increase.

 Carolers serenade families as they stroll along the O’Fallon Perennial Walk and the Romantic Garden, both lit up by thousands of lights.
-You can treat your family to hot chocolate and hot cider to keep warm, too.
+There’s also an interactive dynamic light display in the amphitheater, which kids love.

-Indoor Seasonal Events
+Indoor Christmas Events

-My family also likes to go to the Denver Performing Arts Center for its local staging of A Christmas Carol, where we are reminded of the true meaning of Christmas.
+My family also likes to go to the Denver Performing Arts Center for its staging of A Christmas Carol, where we are reminded of the true meaning of Christmas.

-New Year in Denver
+New Year’s Eve in Denver

-Our city ends the old year and rings in the new with New Year’s Eve Fireworks on the 16th Street Mall in downtown Denver.
-Earlier in the evening you can enjoy a mini-parade with magicians, costumed performers, balloon artists and more.
+Our city ends the old year and rings in the new with New Year’s Eve Fireworks on the 16th Street Mall downtown.

 Beyond the Holidays